bojifengyu/HFServletsJSP/ch03m/README.md

 <h4>Notes</h4>
 <p>
-Take note that the result.jsp uses a scriptlet (the java code between <% ... %>), which is not a good practice and is generally considered bad form.
+Take note that the result.jsp uses a scriptlet (the java code between <code><% ... %></code>), which is not a good practice and is generally considered bad form.
 It is present because that is how it is presented in the book and the book eventually explains that this is bad.
 </p>